Possession of Methamphetamine for Sale – Health and Safety Code 11378 HS

 One of the most common defenses to HS 11378 is normally an argument on unlawful search and seizure.

-If law enforcement seized methamphetamine evidence by unlawful means that were in violation of your Fourth Amendment right against unreasonable searches and seizures, then that evidence has to be suppressed and can't be used against you.
+Suppose law enforcement seized methamphetamine evidence by unlawful means that violated your Fourth Amendment right against unreasonable searches and seizures.
+In that case, that evidence has to be suppressed and can't be used against you.

-Law enforcement can't normally search someone without a valid search warrant that was signed by a magistrate which established probable cause.
+Law enforcement can't normally search someone without a valid search warrant signed by a magistrate establishing probable cause.

-It's worth noting that most searches are in fact warrantless searches that are upheld in a California criminal court.
+It's worth noting that most searches are, in fact, warrantless searches that are upheld in California criminal court.

-Our experienced Los Angeles criminal attorneys will closely review the specific details in order to determine whether there are any valid challenges that could be successful by filing a California Penal Code 1538.5 PC motion to suppress.
+Our experienced Los Angeles criminal attorneys will review the specific details closely to determine whether there are any valid challenges that could be successfully challenged by filing a California Penal Code 1538.5 PC motion to suppress.

 Fighting the Crucial Factor of “Intent” to Sell Meth